Which Key Does Your Xterra Take?

 Key Fob Battery Depletion

-Transponder Key Not Recognized
+Transponder Chip Not Recognized

-Can You Program the Xterra Key Yourself in San Diego?
+Can You Program an Xterra Key Yourself?

 How It Works